dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 <script type="text/javascript" async src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <link rel="stylesheet" href="/blog/assets/css/types-and-programming-languages.css">
 <img class="clickable" id="img-intro" src="/blog/assets/images/type-and-programming-languages/introimage.png" alt="A type checker on the term If(True, 0, 1)" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>
-There are many ways even well tested programs can go wrong (see my [previous blog post]({{ site.baseurl }}{% post_url 2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny %}) on how Dafny helps), Static typing often solves a class of these programming issues entirely by preventing unintended usage of a value.
+There are many ways even well tested programs can go wrong (see my [previous blog post]({{ site.baseurl }}{% post_url 2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny %}) on how Dafny helps).
+Static typing often solves a class of these programming issues entirely by preventing unintended usage of a value.

 This blog post takes a deep dive... take a deep breath... on how to write _terms of a programming language_, and both a _type-checker_ and an _evaluator_ on such terms, such that the following _soundness property_ holds: